 The Old Faithful Geyser in Yellowstone National Park is not the only geyser in the park.
-There are many.
+There are over 10,000 hydrothermal features in Yellowstone National Park.
 Old Faithful isn’t even the largest geyser or most active geyser.
-But it is the most active of the large geysers.
+On average, around 450 geysers erupt in Yellowstone each year.
+Old Faithful is the most active of the large geysers.
 It is also the first geyser within the park to be named.
 This cone geyser was named during the Washburn Expedition in 1870.
+Here’s what you need to know about viewing the Old Faithful eruption.

 Each eruption expels between 3,700 – 8,400 gallons of boiling water.